JayH2971/dfunity-questpacks/QP1/QuestsReadme.txt

 * Sometimes, a friendly NPC is meant to disappear but does not.
 This occurs most frequently when an enemy is spawned at the same time.
 Just pretend how it's supposed to happen.

-* Quest branches such as the Cartographers will get buggy if you accept more than one quest from them at a time.
-Either let your current quest with the Cartographers drop completely and start over, or continue in the quest line they have given you.

-* Some Cartographer quests require you to actually step inside a dungeon for the location to register.
-Do not leave the location until you get a verification message of some sort.

 * When you hear the "telltale snarl of a werewolf," killing it will begin a quest with lots of werewolves.
 If you want to avoid that, flee it and the next werewolf that spawns.
 That will prevent the quest from initializing.

-* In general, do not undertake a Perpetual Quest while the same quest is running.
-Some Perpetual Quests only last a few days, but others can span months.
-If a quest that you're already doing arrives again, ignore it.